Walking Trails in Eurobodalla

 Be captivated by ancient rock formations, pristine beaches, migrating whales and spectacular natural beauty on walking tracks in the Eurobodalla region of the NSW South Coast.
 You can even walk across a sandbar to Broulee Island Nature Reserve to discover a wonderland of coastal views, native plants and marine birdlife.

-Begin your exploration just north of Batemans Bay in the Murramarang National Park, on the 2km Wasp Head Walk.
-The trail traverses gloriously layered sandstone cliffs and lovely golden beaches.
-A great spot in this ruggedly beautiful wilderness to spot migrating whales is the North Head lookout.
+Begin your exploration just north of Batemans Bay in the ruggedly beautiful wilderness of Murramarang National Park.
+Follow the 2km Wasp Head walk as it traverses gloriously layered sandstone cliffs and lovely golden beaches.
+A great place in the national park for spotting migrating whales is North Head lookout.

-A short drive south from Batemans Bay is the picturesque Guerilla Bay, with rocks dating back 510 million years.
-On the enchanting Banksia walk amble in a bottlebrush forest at Burrewarra Point.
-Another fine walk for spotting whales, this 1.5km trail offers dramatic coastal and hinterland views, and you might even spot some whales.
+A short drive south from Batemans Bay is the picturesque Guerilla Bay, home to rocks dating back 510 million years.
+On the enchanting Banksia walk, amble through a bottlebrush forest at Burrewarra Point.
+This 1.5km track offers dramatic coastal and hinterland views, and you might even spot some whales.

-One of most recognised pathways in Eurobodalla is the Bingi Dreaming track, south of Moruya.
-This 13.5km path follows a traditional songline taken by Brinja-Yuin people for thousands of years.
-You’ll see traces of shell middens on this track, which stretches from Congo to Tuross Head in the south.
+One of the most significant walks in Eurobodalla is the Bingi Dreaming track, south of Moruya.
+This 13.5km coastal walk follows an ancient Songline of the Yuin Aboriginal people.
+You’ll see traces of shell middens on this track, which stretches from Congo in the north to Tuross Head in the south.

 - Honeysuckle Beach and Myrtle Beach walking tracks